Recommendations for Tekla Structures workstations

 Tekla Structures hardware recommendations are based on the set-ups that have been used in testing Tekla Structures and proven to be compatible with Tekla Structures.
 In addition to the set-ups presented in this document, there are many other suitable set-ups available.
 You can use this document as a guideline in choosing new hardware, but bear in mind that the equipment and labels presented in this document are not the only suitable hardware set-up.

 The main criterion when choosing hardware is reliable performance.
 If you are considering a new hardware component, for example, a graphics card, test it beforehand to ensure that it fulfills the requirements.
 If you are considering purchasing a large number of computers for your Tekla Structures users, test and verify the set-up first with one or two computers before purchasing a large batch.
 Tekla Structures is designed to be used on a desktop or laptop computer.

-To start Tekla Structures 2016i you need to use Tekla Structures License Server 20.1 or newer.
-Tekla Structures 2016i will not start with older versions of Tekla Structures License Server.
+To start Tekla Structures 2017i you need to use Tekla Structures License Server 2017.
+Tekla Structures 2017i will not start with older versions of Tekla Structures License Server.
 Check from this page which License Server versions are compatible with each Tekla Structures version.

-Tekla Structures 2016i is supported in the following operating systems:
+Tekla Structures 2017i is supported in the following operating systems:

 64-bit Windows 10